The purpose of this article is to help you identify the right type of Internet lawyer to represent your online business needs.

 The Test Drive

 If you have questions, get them answered during the initial consultation.
 If it doesn’t “feel” right to you, then look elsewhere.
 Regardless, you will obtain valuable information during the consultation so it wasn’t a waste of time.
-If nothing else, you’ll get answers to some questions and understand more about yourself and what you’re looking for in legal representation.
+If nothing else, you’ll get answers to some legal questions and understand more about yourself and what you’re looking for in legal representation.

 Date But Don’t Propose Right Away

 It’s rarely wise to ask someone to marry you on the first date.
 Even if the answer is “yes,” you’re making a long-term commitment without really knowing the other person.